 The following is a general guide of how abilities can change as the disease progresses.

 At the early stage of Alzheimer’s, one can still function independently and carry on with day-to-day activities.
-However, more complex activities such as handling finances and engaging in employment tends to be impaired.
+However, more complex activities such as handling finances and engaging in employment tend to be impaired.

 - Poor memory of recent events